HL7/US-Core-STU3/pages/_includes/us-core-immunization-intro.md

 **Profile specific implementation guidance:**

 * **NDC codes as a translational data element**:
 Based upon the 2015 Edition Certification Requirements, [CVX vaccine codes] are required and the [NDC vaccine codes] SHOULD be supported as translations to them.
-A NDC to [CVX crosswalk table] is also provided by the CDC.
+A [NDC to CVX ConceptMap] is provided and is based upon the CDC's [CVX crosswalk table].
+A translation is illustrated in the example below.

 #### Examples